 According to a 2015 study by the National Alliance for Caregiving (NAC) and the AARP, 43.5 million Americans-about 18 percent of the adult population- were involved in caregiving for a family member with a disability or illness in the past year.
 Of those caregivers, 85 percent are relatives of the recipient.
-Most of those individuals (80 percent) cared for one adult, but some had more adults under their care.
+Most of those individuals (80 percent) were most likely to care for one other adult, but some have more adults under their care.
 Sixty percent of the caregiving population is female.
 The average age is 49 and most work full-time.
-About half are taking care of parents or parent-in-laws and 10 percent are taking care of spouses

-(these individuals tend to devote the most hours of care to their loved ones).
+About half are taking care of parents or parent-in-laws and 10 percent are taking care of spouses (these individuals tend to devote the most hours of care to their loved ones).
 About a third of respondents indicated they spent at least 21 hours a week providing care.
 On average these caregivers assist with one or two ADLs, with four to five IADLs and with medical tasks.